 The diagnosis of Wilson disease is based on family history, physical exams, eye exams, blood tests, and urine tests.
 Liver biopsy and imaging tests may also be used.

 Treatment of Wilson disease is done with medication such as zinc.
 Patients who have Wilson disease need lifelong surgery to manage symptoms to reduce or prevent organ damage.
 Wilson’s disease can cause acute liver failure which may lead to the need for a liver transplant.

 The global market for Wilson’s disease Treatment is primarily driven by the financial incentives and overall rewards for the successful development of drugs for the treatment and diagnosis of rare diseases and conditions.

 Moreover, the increasing awareness regarding Wilson’s disease by various organizations and associations and its symptoms along with the growing population all over the world is expected to fuel the treatment market.

 For instance, Wilson’s disease association, a volunteer organization strives to promote the latest information about Wilson’s disease and support research and clinical investigation for the illness.

-Wilson disease is found worldwide, with an estimated prevalence of 1 case per 30,000 live births in most populations and approximately one person in 90 carries an abnormal copy of the ATP7B gene, which causes the diseases.
+Wilson disease is found worldwide, with an estimated prevalence of 1 case per 30,000 live births in most populations and approximately one person in 90 carries an abnormal copy of the ATP7B gene, which causes the disease.